 In summary, the project went smoothly and coordination between all parties was exceptional.
 Deadlines and schedules were met and the units were tested and cleared for any harmful levels of mold, bacteria (including E-coli) and were ready for the next phase of reconstruction.

 Kennedy Space Center – Water Damage

 February 2012 – Kennedy Space center Life Sciences Lab- Around Noon on February 17, 2012, a six-inch main pipe feeding the fire sprinkler system had cracked in the west stairwell in the three-story, 110,000-square foot facility.

-The system, reacting as if a fire required suppression, began pumping water through the pipe at a rate of 1,500 gallons per minute, until it pooled ankle-deep on parts of the second floor and trickled down to the ground floor.
-The insulated HVAC system was heavily impacted and served as a conduit for the water to run through as well as be trapped in.
+The system, reacting as if a fire required suppression, began pumping water through the pipe at a rate of 1,500 gallons per minute until it pooled ankle-deep on parts of the second floor and trickled down to the ground floor.
+The insulated HVAC system was heavily impacted and served as a conduit for the water to run through as well as being trapped in.
 Mold and other hazards were present and the mitigation/remediation of these was dealt with in coordination with the staff Industrial Hygienists.
-In total, approximately 55,000 gallons of water was released into the facility.
+In total, approximately 55,000 gallons of water were released into the facility.
 75,000 square feet, or 68 percent of the facility, sustained some degree of damage.
 It was concentrated in office areas on the second floor and mostly spared laboratories and experiments.

 Government Facility – Water Damage

-October 2011 Government Facility- Pennsylvania- 450,000 sqf facility containing high security inventory damaged by flood waters as a result of Hurricane Irene.
-This project entailed the removal of approximately 300 tractor trailer loads of inventory requiring destruction under tight security.
+October 2011 Government Facility- Pennsylvania- 450,000 sqf facility containing high-security inventory damaged by flood waters as a result of Hurricane Irene.
+This project entailed the removal of approximately 300 tractor-trailer loads of inventory requiring destruction under tight security.
 The facility required extraction and cleaning in order to complete the removal and destruction of the inventory.